-1. Analyze and compare to identify points of agreement and difference; critical comparison or side by side examination.

-2. Arrangement of paper in proper sequence, such as photocopiers.
+- 1) Analyze and compare to identify points of agreement and difference; critical comparison or side by side examination. - 2) Arrange paper in the proper sequence, such as by photocopiers.

 collected writing handwritten standard

 A subset of known writing.
 Samples of a known person's handwriting/signatures that have been produced throughout the course of day-to-day business, are typically not related to the case at hand, and have been collected for the purposes of comparison against questioned material.
 Examples include letters, diaries, business records, forms, or checks.
 These are also known as normal course specimens, course of business specimens, or undictated writing.